William Pitt the Younger: Resignation

+The usual explanation for Pitt's resignation is explained by Hague.
 Following the Acts of Union 1800, Pitt sought to inaugurate the new United Kingdom of Great Britain and Ireland by granting concessions to Roman Catholics, who formed a 75% majority of the population in Ireland, by abolishing various political restrictions under which they suffered.
 The king was strongly opposed to Catholic emancipation; he argued that to grant additional liberty would violate his coronation oath, in which he had promised to protect the established Church of England.
 Pitt, unable to change the king's strong views, resigned on 16 February 1801 so as to allow Henry Addington, his political friend, to form a new administration.
+This view has been corrected by Alter in his second volume on Pitt.
+The actual cause of the resignation was that Pitt wanted peace with France.
+With opposition from the King and significant figures in his Cabinet Pitt could not make a successful peace.
+His plan therefore was to engineer a situation where those who opposed peace would resign.
+Then with this crisis George III would seek Addington, Pitt's best friend to become First Minister.
+Pitt could then orchestrate peace behind the scenes and return to office later.
+Pitt therefore suddenly altered his views on Catholic Emancipation, persuaded those who refused to make peace to support him in the Catholic Question.
+Pitt then engineered the situation for the king to discover this hated policy was supported by the Cabinet.
+George III then insisted that the Question should be dropped.
+Pitt then used the king's demand as an excuse to offer his resignation and Pitt made the pro-war Cabinet resign.
+Addington was then to take his place.
+This plan was so successfully carried out that for over 200 years it was not seriously challenged.

 At about the same time, however, the king suffered a renewed bout of madness, with the consequence that Addington could not receive his formal appointment.
 Though he had resigned, Pitt temporarily continued to discharge his duties; on 18 February 1801, he brought forward the annual budget.
 Power was transferred from Pitt to Addington on 14 March, when the king recovered.